-In regard to each question:

-Responsiveness to the question: How well did the student respond to the specific question posed?

-Integration of practice and theory: To what extent was the student able to accurately and thoughtfully link practice concerns with appropriate theory?
+- 1. Responsiveness to the question: How well did the student respond to the specific question posed? - 2.
+Integration of practice and theory: To what extent was the student able to accurately and thoughtfully link practice concerns with appropriate theory? - 3.
+Adequacy of incorporation of course content: To what extent did the responses reflect, overall, the learning from the first-year courses? - 4.

-Overall:

 Quality of writing: To what extent did the writing communicate ideas effectively and lucidly?
-Development of a scholarly style: To what extent did the writing reflect the qualities of maturity, sophistication, and command professional and scholarly communication?
+Development of a scholarly style: To what extent did the writing reflect the qualities of maturity, sophistication, and command professional and scholarly communication? - 5.
 Overall assessment: To what extent did the total exam convey adequacy of learning during the student's first year of PhD study and a readiness to move ahead to the second year?

 Procedure in Case of Failure